 Movement encourages interest from bearded dragons and can be used to attract attention to vegetation.
 The insects may need to be slowed down first by putting them in the fridge for a few minutes before mixing in the salad.
 Chop the vegetation very finely and place the insects in the mix.
 Some bearded dragons are clever enough to sort though and simply target the insects.

-Vegetation can presented by tying whole leaves in a bunch and suspending them from the top of the enclosure, held by hand or any other means to secure the leaves so they can be tugged on.
-This will allow the leaves to be cropped as desired which is more akin to behavior in the wild.
+Vegetation can presented by tying whole leaves in a bunch and suspending them from the top of the enclosure.
+Leaves can also be held by hand or any other means to secure the leaves so they can be tugged on.

 Variety still remains the key in the long run and this method of providing food does provide an ideal source of fresh food and environmental enrichment.

 Hand feeding vegetation can also kick start interest.
 Try offering vegetation with a worm in a manner that it cannot avoid taking the vegetation along with the worm.
 Take care on how the food is held when offering to ensure your bearded dragon does not accidentally bite you.
 Feeding tongs will provide protection but beware there is no damage to your bearded dragons teeth.
 More on looking after bearded dragon teeth in the post here.